 (818) 532 – 7884

 All fees are due at the time of service.

 Payments will be accepted in the form of cash, check, or credit card.

-Fox Speech Services is currently in-network with United Healthcare.
+Fox Speech Services is currently in-network with United Healthcare and Blue Shield of California.
 You are responsible to pay Fox Speech Services for any co-pay, co-insurance or deductible payment if your insurance is in-network.
 If your insurance company denies coverage or payment for the service provided, you are responsible for the full amount due.